prebid/prebid-server-java/docs/config-app.md

 ## Vtrack
 - `vtrack.allow-unknown-bidder` - flag that allows servicing requests with bidders who were not configured in Prebid Server.
 - `vtrack.modify-vast-for-unknown-bidder` - flag that allows modifying the VAST value and adding the impression tag to it, for bidders who were not configured in Prebid Server.
+- `vtrack.default-timeout-ms` - a default timeout in ms for the vtrack request

 ## Adapters
 - `adapters.*` - the section for bidder specific configuration options.